 - Drive-by mining: A cryptojacking script is injected on targeted websites or pop-up ads.
 When a victim visits that website or receives a pop-up from the infected ad, the script will run and infiltrate the network.

-- Rogue employees: Insider employees that have access to IT infrastructure can set up cryptojacking systems, including physical servers, in any work environment.
+- Rogue employees: Employees that have access to IT infrastructure can set up cryptojacking systems, including physical servers, in any work environment.

 How can you prevent it?

 There are a few best practices you can institute to help prevent cryptojacking, including: